All Saints Anglican Church, Petersham: Church building

 In 1870 the parish decided to build a proper church.
 The site for the church was bequeathed to the Church by the late Mrs. Priddle, sister of Dr. Wardell, an early settler in Petersham.
 Building commenced and the foundation stone of the present building was laid on 17 December 1870.
+It was designed by Benjamin Backhouse and built by Thomas Lane.

 Nearly a year elapsed before the eastern end of the building was finished.
 The opening service was held on All Saints' Day, 1 November 1871.
 The cost of the church was £1,927.

 The western end of the building was commenced in 1879 and completed in 1880.
-The re-opening service was held on 11 September 1880.
+A choral re-opening service was held on 11 September 1880.

 The church vestry was built in 1886.
 In the same year, a pipe organ built by A. Hunter & Son of Clapham, England was installed at a cost of £750.
 The organ was converted from a water motor to an electric motor in 1911.

 On 11 February 1974, the National Trust of Australia (NSW) included the church building in the Trust's register of Historic Buildings.
 It is also listed on the local government heritage register.

 A memorial stone was laid by the Governor of New South Wales, Sir Roden Cutler on 1 November 1970 to commemorate 100 years of service to Petersham.